-- In the navigation tree of VISO software double click Access Zones command. - In the opened window select one of previously created Access Zone. - In the bottom select Outputs tab and then Add. - In the opened window select and the indicate the location of the output (e.g. OUT1 on MC16 board).
+- In the navigation tree of VISO software within particular access controller double click Access Zones command. - In the opened window select one of previously created Access Zone. - In the bottom select Outputs tab and then Add. - In the opened window select 🔁 and the indicate the location of the output (e.g. OUT1 on MC16 board).
 Close the window with OK button. - Select the required function and then close the window with OK button. - Upload settings to the controller.